crn565/crn565/README.md

 *I am an Industrial Technical Engineer in the specialty of Industrial Electronics from the EUTI of Jaén.
-I also have a degree in Computer Systems Engineering from the UNED.
-I have a Master's degree in Computer Engineering from UAL (IOT specialty).*
+I also have a degree in Computer Systems Engineering from the UNED and finally I've a Master's degree in Computer Engineering from UAL (IOT specialty).*

-*I am currently a PhD student at the UAL in Industrial Engineering.*

 *I have worked at Telefónica de España for almost 30 years in digital switching systems, digital transmission and energy systems.
 I have also been a network administrator and web developer, PL-SQL (Oracle), Java, ASP, JSP, JS, CSS, etc. I have also worked as a Project Manager at Telefónica de España (in document systems based on EMC Oracle-Text and Documentum).*

 *For about 15 years I have been a collaborating professor at the EET of Telefónica en Sistemas.
 I have also been a beta-tester in the IdeaLab area of Telefonica de España*
+*I am currently retired, but I have not lost the desire to continue learning because  because I am currently a PhD student at the UAL in Industrial Engineering.*

 *I have published two books and also numerous articles in both technology and scientific journals.
 I am passionate about technology because I believe it can help humanity improve in many aspects.*